khushu/Camera-SensorFusionND/README.md

 Count the number of keypoints on the preceding vehicle for all 10 images and take note of the distribution of their neighborhood size.
 Do this for all the detectors you have implemented.

 A directory created inside results/keypoints, for all the keypoints, in which each keypoint extraction is a seperate file with number of keypoints detected, time taken per keypoint and distribution of neighborhood sizes for each keypoint extraction.
-Distribution has mean, median, and standard diviation information.
+Distribution has mean, median, and standard deviation information.

-The neighborhood size standard diviations are minimum as the following in assending order (listed only smallest numbers in each keypoint):
+The neighborhood size standard deviations are minimum as the following in ascending order (listed only smallest numbers in each keypoint):
 ```
 SHITOMASI 	- 0
 HARIS 		- 0